rehoy/audio/readme.md

 - add download button
 - update podcasts and in profile page update individual?
 - download button for individual episdoe and for all
+- websockets for large downloads

+### right now
+- users are taken care of since this is going to be home server